 Private schools in Belgium

+Another option for expats is sending their children to private schools in Belgium.
+Fees at private schools vary widely, but are typically higher than at public schools.
+The teaching philosophies vary within and between all these institutions.
 Many private schools are religious institutions, and most offer a curriculum that differs from the regional government curriculum, such as the Montessori and Waldorf curricula.

 International schools in Belgium

 The main allure of international schools in Belgium is that an expat family will most likely find others who speak their home language.
-This commonality makes the transition to a new country that much easier for the whole family.
-It also allows students to continue with a familiar curriculum, assuming there is an international school that offers it.
+This commonality makes the transition to a new country much easier for the whole family.
+It also allows students to continue with a familiar curriculum, assuming there is an international school that teaches it.

 Homeschooling in Belgium

-Special needs education in Belgium
+Special-needs education in Belgium

-Inclusion of children with special needs into a mainstream school isn’t always possible.
-In extreme cases (for example when extended hospitalisation is required) children may be taught at home.
-However, in most cases, children would be enrolled in a specialist school.
+The ministry will first attempt to immerse a child into a mainstream school.
+If this is not possible or suitable, children would be enrolled in a specialist school.
 There are various categories of specialist schools in Belgium.
-Some schools are focused on physical disabilities and others will focus on learning or behavioural difficulties.
+Some schools are focused on physical disabilities, and others will focus on learning or behavioural difficulties.